Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Flight Free UK

 Do you think that it would be easier if you were to do it again?
-Because now you’ve done it you might have a better idea of how to preserve your energy to make sure your performance is as good as it can be.
+Now you’ve done it, you might have a better idea of how to preserve your energy to make sure your performance is as good as it can be.

 ### Innes